Kristina01111000/Drws_site/README.md

 - add a hover color to buttons
 - DR W pic promo soften or round edges
 - add button at top that says "its free to join today"
-- he's having issues with the scorecard again
+- he's having issues with the scorecard again -> maybe fixed it by changing directions on site